thomasdarimont/terraform-provider-keycloak/docs/resources/saml_identity_provider.md

 - `store_token` - (Optional) When `true`, tokens will be stored after authenticating users.
 Defaults to `true`.
 - `add_read_token_role_on_create` - (Optional) When `true`, new users will be able to read stored tokens.
 This will automatically assign the `broker.read-token` role.
 Defaults to `false`.
 - `trust_email` - (Optional) When `true`, email addresses for users in this provider will automatically be verified regardless of the realm's email verification policy.
 Defaults to `false`.
-- `link_only` - (Optional) When `true`, users cannot login using this provider, but their existing accounts will be linked when possible.
+- `link_only` - (Optional) When `true`, users cannot log in using this provider, but their existing accounts will be linked when possible.
 Defaults to `false`.
 - `hide_on_login_page` - (Optional) If hidden, then login with this provider is possible only if requested explicitly, e.g. using the 'kc_idp_hint' parameter.
 - `first_broker_login_flow_alias` - (Optional) Alias of authentication flow, which is triggered after first login with this identity provider.
 Term 'First Login' means that there is not yet existing Keycloak account linked with the authenticated identity provider account.
 Defaults to `first broker login`.
 - `post_broker_login_flow_alias` - (Optional) Alias of authentication flow, which is triggered after each login with this identity provider.
 Useful if you want additional verification of each user authenticated with this identity provider (for example OTP).
 Leave this empty if you don't want any additional authenticators to be triggered after login with this identity provider.
 Also note, that authenticator implementations must assume that user is already set in ClientSession as identity provider already set it.
 Defaults to empty.